Quantifying Avian Morphological Evolution through Deep Representation Learning: Material Methods

 \subsection{Similarity clustering}

-Species similarity was quantified using cosine similarity, implemented via dot product calculation of $L_2$-normalised vectors in PyTorch \parencite{Ansel2024Pytorch}.
+According to the aforementioned geometric foundations, species similarity can be quantified using cosine similarity, implemented via dot product calculation of $L_2$-normalised vectors in PyTorch \parencite{Ansel2024Pytorch}.
 Next, we conducted agglomerative hierarchical clustering using the average linkage method to merge clusters.
 This was executed with the hierarchical clustering functionalities implemented in the SciPy library \parencite{Gommers2025Scipy}.
 The hierarchical structure of the clusters was output in Newick format, a widely used format in computational biology for tree structures.
 Finally, we utilised ETE3 to export the clustering dendrogram in SVG format \parencite{Huerta2016ETE}.

-To analysing the clustering result, we applied a recursive top-down analysis to the tree, evaluating each internal node for taxonomic "purity."
+To analyse the clustering result, we applied a recursive top-down analysis to the tree, evaluating each internal node for taxonomic "purity."
 For a given node, we defined taxonomic purity as the proportion of the majority taxon.
 A node with a taxonomic purity of more than 85\% was considered taxonomically consistent.
-For taxonomically consistent nodes, all of their child nodes were excluded from further checks.
-For such nodes, we further examined all species to identify and annotate taxonomical outliers, which belong to taxa that different from the majority taxon of this branch.
+For taxonomically consistent nodes, we further examine all species to identify and annotate taxonomical outliers, which belong to taxa that different from the majority taxon of this branch.
 Finally, we conducted manual review to confirm whether outliers had biological similarity with the majority taxa of their branches and what kinds of similarity do they have.
-The above pipeline was carried out in both order-level and family-level.